On Clarity in Performance Reporting

 In practice, clarity fails for three predictable reasons – two are design omissions; the third is an organisational constraint:

-3. governance capacity is uneven, so narrative becomes the safest control surface
+3. governance capacity is uneven, so narrative becomes the safest control surface (“safest” here refers to the lowest-risk lever available inside a fixed reporting design – not an intent to mislead)

 If analytical structure is unclear, commentary fills the gap.